 Which dipping sauce do you use with these nem nuong spring rolls?

 You can use either nuoc cham or a special stick orange sauce made with shredded shrimp.
 Personally, I grew up eating it with the orange sauce and I love it, but it’s hard to find.
 When I made these nem nuong spring rolls, I used nuoc cham, and it tasted just as good.
+Another less common dipping sauce for these spring rolls is Vietnamese peanut sauce.

 Did you make this dish?